-It is important to plan where you would like to go before you have your surgery so you can go to a place that provides quality care and is located in a place that works best for you.
+Before surgery, it is important to decide on the facility you would like to go to after you leave the hospital.
+You want to choose a facility that provides quality care and is located in a place that works best for you.

 Before you can go home after surgery, you must be able to:

-While a doctor will supervise your care, other trained health professionals will be helping you grow stronger:
+A doctor will supervise your care.
+Other trained health care providers will help you grow stronger:

-Dejong G, Horn SD, Smout RJ, Tian W, Putman K, et al. Joint replacement rehabilitation outcomes on discharge from skilled nursing facilities and inpatient rehabilitation facilities.
+Dejong G, Horn SD, Smout RJ, et al. Joint replacement rehabilitation outcomes on discharge from skilled nursing facilities and inpatient rehabilitation facilities.
 Arch Phys Med Rehabil.
-2009 Aug;90(8):1284-96.
+2009;90:1284-96.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.